 I went back to the apartment and waited, there was nothing else I could do.

 At 15:14 it happened again--blinding blue flash, brief but intense pain, and I was rewinding.
 Standing on the steps looking toward the buildings at 13:20.
 I'd been shot with Darang's sniper rifle from the same apartment window I'd just been looking out of only seconds ago.
 I let myself rewind until I'd walked backwards from the steps and out of view from Darang's window.

 But I was still rewinding when I got the blue flash again, driving me another few minutes into the past, he was shooting me from some other direction now.
+Then again again.
 The thing is, at any moment a bullet in the brain could effect an instantaneous kill that I wouldn't be able to rewind out of.
 I had to counterattack, and fast.

 It's impossible to track someone while rewinding-- you can only be where you've already been you can only repeat your movements backwards, you can't even turn your head and look in another direction than you did before, until you resume forward flow.
 What you can do is go back far enough and try to guess where your subject will be when and try to spot him.
 I assumed that's what Darang was doing with me, so now I had to go farther back and guess where he guessed I would be.